 Some say, ‘one apple a day keeps the doctor away’, and we say – clementines can do much more!
 Without scaring away medical personnel, those tiny fruits provide your body with vitamins and antioxidants essential for your health.
-But health benefits of clementines do not end on that: in this article we’ve gathered all the info you need to know about clementines to appreciate them even more.
+But the health benefits of clementines do not end on that: in this article, we’ve gathered all the info you need to know about clementines to appreciate them even more.

 What are they?